ddelorez/DTTP_XML_Middleware/QUICKSTART.md

 ### Step 2c: Production Setup with Secrets

-For production, use secrets files and remove credentials from .env:
+For production, use docker-compose.prod.yml with secrets:

 ```bash
 # Create secrets directory